 Upon arriving at the bus stop near the old town, a short walk from the main road took me to a cobbled street.
 As lovely and old-worldy as it looked, it really wasn’t easy to walk on.
 The cobbles were the biggest I’d ever seen.
 A few metres of walking on that was annoying enough to make me switch to the narrow footpath to the side of the road.

 I went to the old town centre to search for some food.
 Almost everything was closed except a small supermarket, that looked like a convenience store, and a Hesburger.
 Hesburger is like a Finnish version of McDonald’s.
 It actually outsells McDonald’s in Finland and the Baltic states.
 As options were running low, I settled on the €1 Cheeseburger.
 It was as disgusting as I thought it’d be.

 I grabbed some supplies from the convenience store/supermarket.
 I didn’t want to eat another cheeseburger the next day.
 Most groceries were reasonably priced, which was great for the budget.
-The old town did have a certain charm about it, but it was also a little boring.
+The old world charm of Vilnius and its town was nice, but it was also a little boring.
 At the time I thought it could be because it was night and many things were closed.

 Maybe it’ll be a bit more lively during the day, I thought.
 It was not.

 Experiencing the Old World Charm of Vilnius by Day

 I was struggling to get myself out into the cold, but I really wanted to see the city.
 Just as I was ready to go, it started snowing!
 I wasn’t going out in that, so I decided to stay inside a bit longer.
 I ventured out about 20 minutes later to find not one trace of the recent snow anywhere.
 Where did it go?
 Did I imagine it was snowing?
 No, I’m 100% sure it was snowing.
 Obviously snow works in mysterious ways incomprehensible to the mind of a warm weather person.